 Reassess your curriculum.

 Our commitment to the belonging of LGBTQ+ Jews is not just a secular value, but a Jewish value.
 When appropriate, integrate LGBTQ+ issues and topics into your programming in order to demonstrate how inclusivity is interwoven with our Judaism.
-In Jewish history, Holocaust studies and on Israel, there are many ways to include Jewish LGBTQ+ sources and material.
+In Jewish history, Holocaust studies, etc. there are many ways to include Jewish LGBTQ+ sources and material.
 For programs on Torah, look at the prohibitions in Leviticus from a new lens using Jay Michaelson’s book, God vs. Gay?
 The Religious Case for Equality.
 Also, Judaism says much about positive sexuality, gender and how to treat all people with respect.
 When discussing Jewish ethics around love and sex, do not just refer to heterosexual dating and marriage.
 For certain denominations and in pluralistic settings, acknowledge and include a full spectrum of relationships and ways to experience human love.
-When studying Torah, add an LGBTQ+ lens to your understand and examination of the text.
-There are now many resources for this such as the book Torah Queeries which provides LGBTQ+ readings on each parsha and for holiday.
-The book came out of an online series but developed all new submissions so now there are two unique sets of readings on each parsha from an LGBTQ+ perspective.
-The Torah Queeries database can be found online.
+When studying Torah, add an LGBTQ+ lens to your understanding and examination of the text.
+There are now many resources for this such as Torah Queeries which provides LGBTQ+ readings on each parsha and for holidays.
 You can also introduce or bring in LGBTQ+ scholars who interpret Torah from a LGBTQ+ perspective (Here is an example from Dr. Joy Ladin.)
+For more resources on Jewish text and tradition in relation to LGBTQ+ identity, visit Keshet’s website.

-Do not automatically group campers by binary gender (man or woman).
+Do not automatically group campers by binary gender (boy or girl).

-It is often an impulse of counselors and campers alike to group campers based on binary gender (man or woman).
+It is often an impulse of counselors and campers alike to group campers based on binary gender (boy or girl).
 However, this is problematic for several reasons: it renders non-binary or transgender campers invisible by assuming a binary gender and it categorizes campers without consent.
 It also encourages campers to view gender as an either/or category, which reinforces stereotypes and it discourages campers from branching out and exploring friendships and experiences beyond their assigned or assumed gender.
-As alternatives, consider asking campers to count off, or divide them alphabetically, or by birthdays when you need to create group.
-In an age appropriate way, ask campers how they identify, and what words they use to describe themselves, or use gender neutral terms and phrases that don’t make assumptions about gender identity.
+As alternatives, consider asking campers to count off, or divide groups alphabetically, or by birthdays.

 Collect and share resources on Jewish LGBTQ+ issues and topics.

 You do not need to reinvent the wheel when introducing LGBTQ+ issues and ideas to your community.
-Full LGBTQ+ inclusion can be a complex process, but there is support for you on the internet and in professional development and training opportunities.
+Full LGBTQ+ inclusion can be a complex process, but there is support for you.

 Below are a more suggestions for specific resources that will help you implement your new action steps:

-Provide training for your staff, counselors and CITs.
+Provide training for your staff, counselors and counselors in training.

-The following are additional resources that will be helpful for your institution:
+The following are additional resources that might be helpful: